VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Engineering.md

 <ol hidden id="footnotes">
     <li>Well, sort of.
-The way it works doesn't <b>ensure</b> you're getting the shortest path, but then, doing so would require checking every possible combonation, which is the extremely inefficent task this simulation helps avoid</li>
+The way it works doesn't <b>ensure</b> you're getting the shortest path, but then, doing so would require checking every possible cobination, which is the extremely inefficent task this simulation helps avoid</li>
 </ol>